-Before your office (or virtual office) closes for the holidays, every donor deserves a heartfelt thank you for helping you weather the storm of 2020.
+Before your office (or virtual office) closes for the holidays, every donor deserves a heartfelt thank you for helping you weather the challenges of the past few years.
 This can be as simple as a digital holiday card to your donors or as personal as a phone call from a board member.
 Keep your donor thank you calls streamlined and consistent.

 However you choose to convey your gratitude, be specific in how your organization has handled this year’s unique challenges, communicating your impact through data as much as possible.
-Show your donors how their contributions continued to fuel your mission through this difficult year.
-Then, convey your exciting plans for 2021 so that they will want to be part of it.
+Show your donors how their contributions continued to fuel your mission through recent challenges.
+Then, convey your exciting plans for next year so that they will want to be part of it.

-Following these three strategies will not only ensure that you’re not leaving money on the table, it will make your donors feel valued and ready for your 2021 mission!
+Following these three strategies will not only ensure that you’re not leaving money on the table, it will make your donors feel valued and ready for next year’s mission!